Mamie Van Doren: 1949–1953: Beginnings

 Van Doren performed in the Bliss-Hayden Theater.
 McHugh had called the Harry Hayden, manager of the theater, and made time for Van Doren to perform.
 While performing, Van Doren caught the attention of Phil Benjamin, a Universal casting director, who was in the audience.
 Benjamin called McHugh, and Van Doren met Benjamin at Universal Studios.
 Benjamin believed that Van Doren was fit for the role of a singer in the upcoming Universal film Forbidden (1953), starring Tony Curtis.
 Van Doren met the director of Forbidden, Rudolph Maté, and requested that Van Doren sing "I Can't Give You Anything but Love, Baby", one of McHugh's songs.
 Maté approved, and Van Doren filmed the scene shortly after.
-During the filming, Van Doren recalled seeing Milton Rackmil, the head of Decca Records.

 On January 20, 1953, Van Doren signed a seven-year contract with Universal.
 Van Doren, whose signing day coincided with the Inauguration of Dwight D. Eisenhower, was given the first name "Mamie" after Eisenhower's wife, Mamie Eisenhower.
 She was given the last name "Van Doren" after Van Doren was told by the studio that she looked more Dutch than Swedish.
 Universal had intended for Van Doren to be their "answer to Marilyn Monroe."
 However, unlike other Marilyn Monroe lookalikes, Van Doren did not portray the "dumb blonde" role in films.